Petally/dSand/README.md

 ### Live server
 In order to get started, simply serve index.html from a live server, in order to not get ECMAscript modules blocked by the CORS policy.

-Personally, I use a neovim extension that utilizes the `live-server` npm package.
+Personally, I use the `live-server` npm package.
 In order to get that setup, simply run:
 `npm install`
+and to use it, run:
+`npx live-server`

 I'm a git noob, so help me merge your pull request.
 If your contribution is particularly great, I may just pull it to the repo.